Tomires/thesis-masters/navigator.md

 ## Interaction design

 We began the design process by creating sketches that highlight interaction techniques used within Navigator.
-Let us start by introducing the two most commonly used user interface elements - the attribute and the plot.
+Let us start by introducing the two pivotal user interface elements - the attribute and the plot.
 The attribute element displays the label, type of the attribute as well as a data preview.

 ![Attribute element in VR.](images/sketch_attribute.png)